 Beethovenlaan 11 was inhabited by a Dierkens, apparently a single man, at least for a while.
 Dierkens moved to another address in 1950 and the “Mrs. Farwerck” ad is of 1952.
 In 1960 a very similar ad was placed with similar wording.
 The application could be sent to a mrs. Heineke.
 My idea is that this is the maid that is said to be present in the 1952 ad.

-The odd and very similar use of “flink” and “goed kunnende koken” is strikingly similar which makes a very strong suggestion that the “Mrs. Farwerck” of 1952 still lived at the Beethovenlaan 11 at the time (and that the ‘main maid’ was called Heineke).
-That would mean that Farwerck himself moved back to the Emmastraat and lived there until he sold the house to the neighbouring school, while “Mrs. Farwerck” remained at the Beethovenlaan.
+The odd and very similar use of “flink” and “goed kunnende koken” are strikingly similar which makes a very strong suggestion that the “Mrs. Farwerck” of 1952 still lived at the Beethovenlaan 11 at the time (and that the ‘main maid’ was called Heineke).
+That could mean that Farwerck himself moved back to the Emmastraat and lived there until he sold the house to the neighbouring school, while “Mrs. Farwerck” remained at the Beethovenlaan.
+Or -of couse- he was not one of the “four adults”.

-The letter of Farwerck to a reader of Nehalennia is undated, but it appears to have been sent with the September 1959 issue.
+This is from the head of letter of Farwerck to a reader of Nehalennia.
+The letter is undated, but it appears to have been sent with the September 1959 issue.
 As you can see above, the address “Beethovenlaan 11” has been removed and replaced with Emmastraat 58.
 In 1959 Farwerck had Thule letterheads with Beethovenlaan 11 and late 1959 wanted to use his Emmastraat address again.
-This makes if fairly certain that he himself has lived at the Beethovenlaan, at least for a while.
+Did he live at Emmastraat or did he temporarily use Borrius’ address as correspondence address and had to revert that for some reason?

 Somewhere in or just after 1950 at least one Farwerck (“Mrs. Farwerck”) moved to Beethovenlaan 11 and in 1952 lived there with three other adults.
-These four are likely to be the family Willy Farwerck, Johanna Farwerck-Borrius and Otto-Hans Farwerck complemented with our very own Franz Eduard.
-By 1959 Franz no longer used Beethovenlaan 11 as address.
+Johanna cooperated in Franz’ publishing efforts.
+By 1959 Franz no longer used Beethovenlaan 11 as address, so for a yet unknown reason, Johanna was taken out of the equation.
 Somewhat remarkable, all Nehalennias from the start (April 1956) up until the March 1960 issue have Emmastraat 58 as editorial address.
 After this it became Lorentzkade 31, Leiden, probably the address of one of the other editors.

 Did Farwerck have old letterheads for more than three years?
 Did he use two addresses between 1956 and 1959?
-What could this say about where he lived?
+What could this say about where he lived or with whom he cooperated?

 There is something else to the story.
-Emmastraat 58 was bought by Farwerck sr. in 1912 and appears to have been in the hands of the Farwerck family until 1967.
-Franz himself says he lived at Torenlaan 8 in 1921 which is possible, as his father still lived at the time.
-Can he really have lived at Beethovenlaan 11 in 1952?
+Emmastraat 58 was bought by Farwerck senior in 1912 and appears to have been in the hands of the Farwerck family until 1967.
+Franz himself says he lived at Torenlaan 8 in 1921 which is possible, as his father still lived at the Emmasingel at the time.
+It is probably not (entirely) true though, since Torenlaan 8 was the house that Farwerck bought with his lodge.
+Could he have lived at Beethovenlaan 11 in 1952?
 Who lived at Emmastraat 58 at the time?
 His gardener and wife left after the war.
 Did he really move in with “Mrs. Farwerck”, did he just use her address?
 Was Johanna or Carl Wilhelm perhaps involved enough to act as correspondence address?
-Then again: who are the four adults?
+The latter seems to be the most likely scenario.

 I know that Franz’ brother and sister in law have lived with him at Emmastraat 58.
 It is very likely that Franz spent the last years of his life in Johanna’s house.
 It is not strange that the whole troupe have lived together somewhere else.
 It appears that by the time that the neighbouring school bought Villa Caecilia in 1967, widow Johanna Farwerck lived at Wernerlaan 41 and that Franz spent his last few years there too.
-But what happened to Emmastraat 58 when Franz supposedly also lived with Johanna and her husband.
-The fire was many years earlier (1940).
-Other reconstructions?
-If he left the house empty: why?
+Could the 1940 fire explain Farwerck’s temporary move to Beethovenlaan 11 (for more than a decade) or is Johanna’s involvement in his publishing pursuits a more likely explanation for the use of Beethovenlaan as correspondence address?

 A few answers, but still many questions.
-There is the suggestion that Franz lived at Beethovenlaan 11 from somewhere after 1950 until somewhere before 1959.
+There is the light suggestion that Franz lived at Beethovenlaan 11 from somewhere after 1950 until somewhere before 1959, but I think that conclusion won’t stand.
 It would be nice to find out when Johanna moved to Wernerlaan 41.
-In 1964 when her husband died, the obituary has as main contact address Emmastraat 58.
+In 1964, when her husband died, the obituary has as main contact address Emmastraat 58.
 Did Johanna (and Otto-Hans) move in with Franz and did Franz on his turn move in with Johanna in 1967 at Wernerlaan 41?
 Maybe the future will bring new information.